MichalKamler/MichalKamler/README.md

 Welcome to my GitHub!
-I'm [Your Name], a Cybernetics and Robotics student from the Czech Republic.
+I'm Michal Kamler, a Cybernetics and Robotics student from the Czech Republic.
 I have a strong interest in programming, primarily Python, C, and I'm beginning to explore C++.
 I'm excited to collaborate and work on diverse projects in the fields of robotics, cybernetics, and programming.